szabgab/slides/python/files.md

 ![](examples/files/a.txt)
 ![](examples/files/b.txt)

-Write a script that takes the two files and combines them adding the values for each vegetable.
+Write a script called **combine_lists.py** that takes the two files and combines them adding the values for each vegetable.
 The expected result is:

 ![](examples/files/c.txt)